 The most gloriously modern city in the country, Milan is Italy’s fashion and design capital—a fast-paced metropolis for the impossibly stylish.

 Overflowing with inspiration and energy, Milan leads the way in cutting-edge ideas.
-For those who like to stay ahead of the fashion game, the city gives you the chance to lap up some of la vita moda, ‘the stylish life’.
+For those who like to stay ahead of the fashion game, holidays to Milan give you the chance to lap up some of la vita moda, ‘the stylish life’.
 Rub shoulders with the rich and famous in the Golden Quadrilateral, the chicest of hotspots, where you can splurge on the latest offerings from the industry’s biggest hitters— Gucci, Prada, Valentino, Cartier, Louis Vuitton and Versace, to name but a few.

 La Rinascente, Milan’s cavernous department store on the Piazza Duomo offers some equally stylish but more affordable options, and the laid-back Brera District is filled with Bohemian boutiques along with an abundance of art galleries.